Introduction

 登極紀念 (Ascending the Throne Commemoration)

-This cancellation marks the enthronement of Pu Yi as the Emperor Kang-Teh.
-The central characters means long life and this is flanked by Feng Haung the mythical lords of all birds and auspicious clouds.
+This cancellation marks the enthronement of Puyi as the Emperor Kang-Teh.
+The central characters means long life and this is flanked by Feng Huang the mythical lords of all birds and auspicious clouds.

 First Surcharge